-That video above is from last night’s 3-minute conference committee meeting, convened illegally under Wisconsin law, which passed a bill Democratic members of the committee didn’t have an opportunity to read.
+That video is from last night’s three-minute conference committee meeting, convened illegally under Wisconsin law, which passed a bill Democratic members of the committee didn’t have an opportunity to read.
 Rep. Peter Barca, the Assembly Minority Leader, pleads throughout the meeting that it violated Wisconsin’s very precise open meetings law.
 This stipulates that “Public notice of every meeting of a governmental body shall be given at least 24 hours prior to the commencement of such meeting unless for good cause such notice is impossible or impractical, in which case shorter notice may be given, but in no case may the notice be provided less than 2 hours in advance of the meeting.”
 The Republicans didn’t even clear the 2-hour bar here; Scott Fitzgerald announced the 6:00pm meeting shortly after 4:00pm.
 And since there was no good cause to call the meeting on emergency grounds, the 24-hour notice was in effect.
 Fitzgerald and the Republicans didn’t care.
 They called the roll while Barca was still screaming about the violation of law.
 They just walked out on him.
 Hours later, Fitzgerald obtained a message from the chief clerk claiming that the meeting was properly called.
 But that should, and will, be challenged in court.

 In fact, right after the meeting, Barca started collecting signatures from witnesses in order to prepare for filing an open meetings complaint.
 Because Barca never saw a bill before the vote, he is also reportedly questioning whether a bill existed prior to voting on it.
 This would also be a violation.